twrensch/polyscheme/README.md

 The following are priorities on the todo list for polyscheme:

-1. Add the ability to add new types in Lisp code.
+1. The ability to add new types in Lisp code.
 The exact form of this is still undecided.
 2. Make it easier to add new types in Java code, include an example (probably a hash table).
 3. Allow for `lambda` and `define` as well as `fn` and `def`.
 4. Decent reference documentation.